Corporation: History

 Early entities which carried on business and were the subjects of legal rights included the collegium of ancient Rome and the sreni of the Maurya Empire in ancient India.
 In medieval Europe, churches became incorporated, as did local governments, such as the City of London Corporation.
 The point was that the incorporation would survive longer than the lives of any particular member, existing in perpetuity.
 The alleged oldest commercial corporation in the world, the Stora Kopparberg mining community in Falun, Sweden, obtained a charter from King Magnus Eriksson in 1347.

-In medieval times, traders would do business through common law constructs, such as partnerships.
+In medieval Europe, traders would do business through common law constructs, such as partnerships.
 Whenever people acted together with a view to profit, the law deemed that a partnership arose.
 Early guilds and livery companies were also often involved in the regulation of competition between traders.

 Mercantilism

-Dutch and English chartered companies, such as the Dutch East India Company (VOC) and the Hudson's Bay Company, were created to lead the colonial ventures of European nations in the 17th century.
+Dutch and English chartered companies, such as the Dutch East India Company (also known by its Dutch initials: VOC) and the Hudson's Bay Company, were created to lead the colonial ventures of European nations in the 17th century.
 Acting under a charter sanctioned by the Dutch government, the Dutch East India Company defeated Portuguese forces and established itself in the Moluccan Islands in order to profit from the European demand for spices.
 Investors in the VOC were issued paper certificates as proof of share ownership, and were able to trade their shares on the original Amsterdam Stock Exchange.
 Shareholders were also explicitly granted limited liability in the company's royal charter.

 In England, the government created corporations under a royal charter or an Act of Parliament with the grant of a monopoly over a specified territory.
 The best-known example, established in 1600, was the East India Company of London.
 Queen Elizabeth I granted it the exclusive right to trade with all countries to the east of the Cape of Good Hope.
 Some corporations at this time would act on the government's behalf, bringing in revenue from its exploits abroad.
 Subsequently, the company became increasingly integrated with English and later British military and colonial policy, just as most corporations were essentially dependent on the Royal Navy's ability to control trade routes.

 Labeled by both contemporaries and historians as "the grandest society of merchants in the universe", the English East India Company would come to symbolize the dazzlingly rich potential of the corporation, as well as new methods of business that could be both brutal and exploitative.
 On 31 December 1600, Queen Elizabeth I granted the company a 15-year monopoly on trade to and from the East Indies and Africa.
 By 1711, shareholders in the East India Company were earning a return on their investment of almost 150 per cent.
 Subsequent stock offerings demonstrated just how lucrative the company had become.
-Its first stock offering in 1713–1716 raised £418,000, its second in 1717–1722 raised £1.6 million.
+Its first stock offering in 1713–1716 raised £418,000, and its second in 1717–1722 raised £1.6 million.